revaniputeri/final-project-group-3/README.md

 ## Project Overview

 The project is a web app that can be used to manage the student achievements state in State Polytechnic of Malang.
 For more details on this, please refer to the [project charter](documents/project-charter.md).
 This project is part of the new Project Based Learning (PBL) curriculum of State Polytechnic of Malang.

-The implementation details of this project, including the tech stack, UI designs, and other technical details can be found in the [project implementation plan].
+The implementation details of this project, including the tech stack, UI designs, and other technical details can be found in the [project implementation plan](documents/project-implementation-plan.md).

+For detailed usage instructions, please refer to the [USAGE guide](documents/USAGE.md).

 ## Members of the Project